Trusting Dr. Ching With Your Breast Reconstruction

 What Can Breast Reconstruction Accomplish?

 Breast reconstruction allows your natural curves to be restored and can drastically improve your quality of life.
 Unusual congenital breast anomalies, including significant asymmetry and all varieties of tubular breast deformities, can also be significantly improved.
-The procedure is performed in a safe, caring environment with personal attention to your needs.
+Breast reconstruction in Honolulu is performed in a safe, caring environment with personal attention to your needs.

 In the setting of mastectomy, breast reconstruction can be performed at the same time of mastectomy (immediate reconstruction) or some time after mastectomy is performed (delayed reconstruction).
 There are many benefits of immediate reconstruction.
 These include less surgical procedures for the patient as the mastectomy and reconstruction are completed in a single surgery.